-Taking a leaf out of the handbook of the Great Cyclist in the Sky, an Eroica event is guided by 10 Commandments, number nine of which is the one you need to remember if the only thing remaining on your list (after the pre-’87 bike of course) is clothing for the Eroica ride itself:
+Taking a leaf out of the handbook of the Great Cyclist in the Sky, an Eroica event is guided by nine Rules, number eight of which is the one you need to remember if the only thing remaining on your list (after the pre-’87 bike of course) is clothing for the Eroica ride itself:

 “Participants must be dressed in vintage or era specific clothing”